 - kf(ago(f(x), rank),periodo) - Calculates the value of f(x) in the period [period]

 The period indicates how wide the sliding window is, which represents the quantity of elements of the series considered in the calculation of the value.
 If you want to use all the elements of the series use "f" as a period.

 Example: We have an input signale x0, we want to extract a signal that represents the 25° quantile of the signal on a sliding window of 14 values

 Example: We have an input signale x0, we want to extract a constant signal that represents the gradient of all the series under exam (window wide as all the series)

 6. Scheduled execution of Rules on a temporal basis

 Rules are normally evaluated when one of the referred devices or signals updates, the system evaluates the rule with the new received values.
-If you need to evaluate a rule at regular fixed intervals, as for example a rule that sends a daily report, you need to use a specific syntax that declares a time interval in which the rule has to be evaluated.
-This is possible thanks to the special operator eval.
+If you need to evaluate a rule at regular fixed intervals, as for example a rule that sends a daily report, you can follow two ways.

 Example: Evaluating a rule every day at 10:15 (+/- 15min)